Terreii/hoodie-plugin-store-crypto/README.md

 If you are using a client bundler (e.g. [Browserify](http://browserify.org/) or [Webpack](https://webpack.js.org)), then you can import it manually.

-First, install the plugin as dev-dependency of your Hoodie app
+First, install the plugin as dev-dependency of your Hoodie app:

 ```js
 npm install --save-dev hoodie-plugin-store-crypto